kuasha/cosmos/README.md

 =============

 Currently there are 50+ test cases for backend / services and 30+ test cases for frontend.
 It covers about 80% of server side code and 40% of front end code.
 Tests covers all basic functionality.
-Target is to get to 90% or more coverage.
+Target is to get to 90% or more coverage before 0.2.0 (release).

 Prepare Mongodb